 Home to the Spartans since 1999, the UNCG Baseball Stadium provides the program with one of the finest on-campus playing facilities in the Southern Conference and the state of North Carolina.
 The stadium was dedicated when the Blue and Gold played George Washington on Feb.
 12 before a crowd of 1,835.
 With two grass berms on either side of the main seating area, the facility can accomodate upwards of 3,500 specatators.
 The UNCG Baseball Stadium also recently hosted the 2014 North Carolina 4A baseball state championship series.

-In the fall of 2010, work was completed on a $2.3 million fieldhouse that is being constructed along the first base line.
+In the fall of 2010, work was completed on a $2.3 million fieldhouse which is located along the first base line.
 The new 10,000-square-foot facility provides numerous uses for the program.
-The building has a team locker room; a lounge area for players; a locker room for the coaching staff; two batting cages; an equipment room; and a training room.
+The building has a team locker room; a lounge area for players; a locker room for the coaching staff; two batting cages; an equipment room; a

-Prior to the 2008 season, a new scoreboard with a video system was unveiled.
-It allows live video to be run through the board, and it provides graphics containing the latest statistics for players in the game.
+nd a dedicated athletic training room Prior to the 2008 season, a new scoreboard with a video system was unveiled.
+It allows live video to be run through the board and provides graphics informing fans of the latest up to the second statistics for players in the game.

 On April 18, 2006, it was the site of UNCG’s first win over a top-ranked team as the Spartans defeated No. 1 North Carolina, 7-6.
 The Tar Heels went on to appear in the national championship game later that year.